 Cantor Samuel Cohen

 At age 22, he received rabbinic ordination in Melbourne, Australia, and was subsequently appointed as cantor of the Pretoria Hebrew Congregation (PHC) in Pretoria, South Africa.
 While in South Africa, Cohen also attended the Vocal Art School at Tshwane University, where he performed in several operas, including Verdi’s Un Giorno di Regno.
 He relocated to Los Angeles in 2006.
 Throughout his career, Cohen has performed in a variety of public and private concerts around the world, including, England, Australia, Canada and Israel, blending Chazzanut, opera, Israeli, and contemporary Jewish music.
 Cantor Cohen is the founder of the Hollywoodcantors.
-Cantor Cohen is one of the four members of “Guys and Meidels,” a group of Los Angeles-based Cantors with very diverse backgrounds and pulpits joined in song by bonds of friendship and a shared love of music.
+Cantor Cohen is one of the four members of “Guys and Meidels,” a group of Los Angeles-based Cantors with diverse backgrounds and pulpits, joined in song by bonds of friendship and a shared love of music.